Protective Property Trust Wills

 It is a sorry state of affairs when couples, be they married or not, have worked hard all their lives to own something of real value to pass on to their children (or other loved ones), only to lose it in funding long-term care.
 With average care home fees in the South East and Midlands now around £600-700 per week, it’s easy to see how quickly the value of even a modest property can be eroded entirely.

-Around 70,000 homes per year have been lost over the last ten years or so to fund long-term care costs.
+Around 90,000 homes per year have been lost every year over the last ten years or so to fund long-term care costs.
 This is particularly hard on families where the house is very often the only asset in an Estate.

 However, the local authorities are not so cruel as some would have us believe, in that if the recipient of long-term care has a dependent still resident in the family home, the property is not sold at that point to raise the cash to pay for the care, but a charge is placed against the value of it, in favour of the local authority, and is realised following the deaths of both owners when the sale is effected.